EthanYixuanMi/EthanYixuanMi/README.md

 ## 🔍 About Me

-I'm a Computer Science student and passionate developer exploring the intersection of computer vision, machine learning, and software engineering.
+I'm a Computer Science student passionate about AI, computer vision, machine learning, and software engineering.

 I'm currently gaining industry experience through an internship (see my LinkedIn profile for details) while also conducting research in the fields of **uncertainty-aware planning** (both aleatoric & epistemic), **medical report generation**, and **survival data analysis**.